Get the latest Preeclampsia Foundation news! Sign up

 • Encourage and instruct prenatal and postpartum patients on self-measured blood pressure (SMBP) protocols.
 Pregnancy is an ideal time for women to "Check, Know, and Share" their blood pressure readings. [xvi]

 Spreading awareness can be as simple as sending a message on social media - and be sure to tag us in your posts!
-Use our "31 Days of Tweets" sheet to share out a fact-a-day about preeclampsia, or grab one of these suggestions below.
+Use our "31 Days of Tweets" sheet (2025 version coming soon!) to share out a fact-a-day about preeclampsia, or grab one of these suggestions below.

 May is National Preeclampsia Awareness Month - that's why we partner with the Preeclampsia Foundation to kick off a month of ensuring that EVERY mother in any pregnancy knows the signs and symptoms of preeclampsia.
 Learn more at www.preeclampsia.org/AwarenessMonth and join the campaign by sharing this graphic! #PreeclampsiaAwarenessMonth